 Finding an outlet in any place and situation has become somewhat of a modus operandi for any tech user.
 It’s always the same old story, too: As the batteries in our electronics endure daily wear and tear, their ability to hold a charge becomes weaker and weaker—leaving us with a dead smartphone or laptop at the worst possible moment.

 There’s a simple explanation for why this happens, as it turns out.
 (The dead battery, that is; not your bad luck.)
-“The cycle of battery charging and discharging and recharging can only repeat a certain number of times,” according to Popular Science.
+“The life of a lithium-ion battery is generally 500 cycles (about a year and a half).
+A battery cycle is measured by one full charge of 0 to 100.
+So, the more full cycles your phone goes through, the sooner you have to change it,” says Liz Hamilton, Director, People and Customers at Mobile Klinik, a mobile phone repair business.
 We can thank chemical reactions—which create atomic buildup while the device charges—for batteries’ limited lifetimes.
 Tech experts say these sneaky things are killing your smartphone battery, too.

 So, what’s a techie (or just the average smartphone owner) to do?
 You could always try these secrets for better battery life on your smartphone.
 To make your battery last as long as possible, though, there’s a highly recommended method for charging your devices.
 And you can try it right now!

+So, the trick: Don’t let your phone’s battery drain completely to zero, and when charging it, only let it reach about 85 percent and then unplug.
 If you do fill your battery completely, don’t leave the device plugged in; doing so constantly can cause your electronics to age faster in the long run.
-(You really have to stop believing these 11 phone battery myths, too.)

 Of course, these are just suggestions; you’re in no danger if you keep your phone charging overnight.
 But following the guidelines could make your battery last much longer, which ultimately saves you money down the road.
 To save even more money, use these tech tricks to save data and lower your cell phone bill.